Rogers Lions: History

 The 1937 Rogers Lions continued Arkansas–Missouri League play and won both the regular season pennant and playoff championship.
-The Lions ended the 1937 season with a record of 79–48, winning the pennant by 8.5 games over the second place Fayetteville Angels.
+The Lions ended the 1937 season with a record of 79–48, winning the pennant by 8½ games over the second place Fayetteville Angels.
 Ted Mayer served as manager.
-In the first round playoffs, the Rogers Lions defeated the Neosho Night Hawks 3 games 1 to advance.
+In the first-round playoffs, the Rogers Lions defeated the Neosho Night Hawks 3 games 1 to advance.
 Rogers defeated the Fayetteville Angels 4 games to 1 in the finals to give the franchise a third championship.

 In their final season, Rogers became an affiliate of the Cincinnati Reds in 1938, advancing to the Arkansas–Missouri League playoffs.
 The Rogers Reds ended the regular season with a record of 63–54, placing fourth in the standings.
 Pat Patterson served as manager.
 In the playoffs, the Neosho Yankees swept Rogers in 3 games, which proved to be the final games for the Rogers franchise.

 In 1939, Rogers did not return to league play, as the Arkansas–Missouri League reduced franchises and played the season as a four–team league.

 Rogers, Arkansas has not hosted another minor league franchise.
+Today, the Northwest Arkansas region is home to the Northwest Arkansas Naturals of the Class AA level Texas League.
+The Naturals are based in neighboring Springdale, Arkansas.